 We assess not just challenges but also your child's unique strengths and learning style.
 This holistic view helps families and educators build on what makes each child exceptional.

 Contact Care Anywhere Psychiatry to book your child's evaluation.
 Our team will gather basic intake information and answer any initial questions about the process, timeline, and cost.
 This is a cash-pay service while our Nevada insurance contracts are being finalized.
+In person visits ONLY.

 Our clinician will conduct a structured interview with the parent or caregiver to explore your child's developmental history, family history, current behaviors, social functioning, and your specific concerns.
 This is your opportunity to share everything you've observed.

 Our clinician will interact directly with your child using structured and semi-structured activities designed to assess social communication, play, language, and behavior.
 This is conducted in a calm, child-friendly environment.
 Depending on your child's age and needs, this portion may last one to several hours.
+This is where ADOS 2 will be performed in office.

 Following the evaluation session(s), our clinician will score and analyze all assessment data, review questionnaire results, integrate clinical observations, and formulate clinical impressions.
 This thorough review process ensures accuracy and nuance in the final report.

 You'll receive a comprehensive written evaluation report detailing findings, diagnostic conclusions, your child's strengths and challenges, and specific recommendations.
 We'll also schedule a feedback appointment to walk through the report together and answer your questions.
 You'll never be left to figure it out alone.
+This will be a Telemedicine visit.

 There is no single test that can diagnose autism.
 Instead, a thorough evaluation pulls together parent interviews, developmental history, and direct observation of your child — often supported by standardized screening and diagnostic tools.
 Below is an overview of the instruments most commonly used in pediatric autism assessment, so you know what to expect and why each one matters.